-Part of social learning is related to an apparently naive behaviour known as herd behaviour (Banerjee, 1992) or informational cascades (Bikhchandani, Hirshleifer, and Welch, 1992 - BHW, henceforth).
+Part of social learning is related to an apparently naive behaviour known as herd behaviour (Banerjee, 1992)1 or informational cascades (Bikhchandani, Hirshleifer, and Welch, 1992 - BHW, henceforth).
 A peculiarity of these models, however, is that they view agents' imitative behaviour as perfectly rational, even though characterized by imperfect information.

 This behaviour takes place when agents can augment their information set by looking at other agents' behaviour.
 Although rational, it could cause information externalities that result in an aggregate welfare loss (Becker, 1991).
 In this situation, the individual rational behaviour may well result in a non-optimal strategy from an aggregate point of view.
 Looking at the real world, we have abundant empirical evidence for informational cascades.
 Actually, one of the most attractive features of these kinds of models concerns their direct application to a range of every-day situations.
-Just to cite an example, we can refer to bubbles in financial markets (Plott, 2002).
+Just to cite an example, we can refer to bubbles in financial markets (Plott, 2002; Hey and Morone (2004); Morone (forthcoming)).
 The idea underlying these models is simple.
 Consider the case in which I have to choose between two unknown restaurants and I have no relevant information about them.
 However, I can infer that the most crowded is the best one and will choose to join the queue.
 This behaviour is rational, but the possibility that first customers have no pregnant information as well is crucial.
 BHW point out that the conformity of followers in a cascade contains no informational value (p.
 998-999), and this argument has been demonstrated by some empirical evidence (Anderson and Holt, 1997; Allsopp and Hey, 2000).
 On the other hand, also the impact of signal accuracy on cascade efficiency has been demonstrated by some simulations (e.g., Pastine and Pastine, 2005).

+1 A generalization of Banerjee's model was proposed in Morone and Samanidou (forthcomming).